wikip-co/wikip.co/site/source/_posts/Natural Healing/Botanicals/fenugreek.md

 ### Heart Health

+### Cholesterol Metabolism

+- Fenugreek inhibits cholesterol absorption and synthesis.[^3]
+- Fenugreek may help manage cholesterol levels and support cognitive health.[^3]

-### Hypocholesterolaemic (anticholesterolemic)
+#### Hypocholesterolaemic (anticholesterolemic)

-The Hypocholesterolaemic (cholesterol lowering) effects of fenugreek are attributed to its major steroidal sapogenin, diosgenin and its major alkaloid (trigonelline).[^1]
+- The Hypocholesterolaemic (cholesterol lowering) effects of fenugreek are attributed to its major steroidal sapogenin, diosgenin and its major alkaloid (trigonelline).[^1]

 ### Hypoglycaemic